USUFF-11/CFT/README.md

-# Global Export Solutions - Company Website
+# Compu Fast Technology - Company Website

-A modern, responsive website for Global Export Solutions, a fictional international export company.
+A modern, responsive website for Compu Fast Technology, a leading provider of technology solutions.
 This website showcases the company's services, products, and provides a way for potential clients to get in touch.

 ## Features